Release muscle stiffness

 Conclusion: release muscle stiffness

-Even though it can be quite an unpleasant and painful condition, muscle stiffness is easy to relieve.
+Even though it can be quite an unpleasant and painful condition, muscle Muscle hardening is easy to relieve.
 It is by no means a permanent condition or even something that will permanently damage the muscle.
 It may take a while for your body to recover, but with the right approach, you'll soon be fit as a fiddle and able to enjoy your favorite activities!